What is Propoxyphene?

-The Drug Enforcement Administration (DEA) is the United States federal agency in charge of drug-related trade, production, smuggling, use and abuse.
+The Drug Enforcement Administration (DEA) in the United States federal agency in charge of drug-related trade, production, smuggling, use, and abuse.
 It is the regulatory and implementing body of the 1970 Controlled Substance Act (CSA).
-There are five categories and schedules of substances, chemicals and drugs based on their medical use, safety and potential for abuse, based on CSA.
+There are five categories and schedules of substances, chemicals, and drugs based on their medical use, safety and potential for abuse, based on CSA.

 Propoxyphene is a Schedule IV drug.
 According to the CSA, drugs under this category have a low potential for abuse compared to Schedule III drugs.
 Drugs under this schedule are used for medical treatment in the United States, though Propoxphene is now banned for medical use.
 Abuse of such drugs could lead to psychological or physical dependence.

 Propoxyphene is an opioid or narcotic pain reliever.
 It is medically used for the treatment of mild to moderate pain.
 Taking this medication does not necessarily stop the pain but more on the reduction of pain, and increased tolerance to pain.
 This drug also induces drowsiness.
 Banned for medical purposes by the FDA in 2010, propoxyphene is found to causes arrhythmia.